Chinese Chicken Balls Recipe & Homemade Sweet And Sour Sauce

 Here’s a step-by-step guide on how to make sweet and sour chicken balls, full instructions are on the recipe card at the bottom.

-In a large mixing bowl add self-raising flour and salt, mix till evenly distributed.
+In a large mixing bowl add self-raising flour and salt, mix until evenly distributed.
 Pour water into the bowl and mix together.
 Leave the batter to rest for 5 minutes (this helps to remove lumps).
 After 5 minutes, add a teaspoon of vegetable oil and mix together.

 Heat oil in a wok or pan over a medium heat.
 Coat 4 to 5 chicken pieces at a time in the batter (depending on your mixing bowl size).